 DeFi projects may encounter issues even with the minutest flaw in their base smart contract.
 Since this may also result in monitory losses, it is deemed as a significant con.

 As with many other blockchain-based assets, DeFi also has its fair share of liquidity issues.
 Liquefying DeFi tokens are certainly more difficult when compared to conventional contracts.

-At this time, the world of decentralized finance (DeFi) focuses more on money lending where people take their fiat currency, purchase tokens on a DeFi blockchain, add their tokens to a lending pool for borrows to access for loans, and then earn interest off of the loan as well as possibly earn money from trading transactions.
+However, at this time, the world of decentralized finance (DeFi) focuses more on money lending where people take their fiat currency, purchase tokens on a DeFi blockchain, add their tokens to a lending pool for borrowers to access for loans, and then earn interest off of the loan as well as possibly earn money from trading transaction fees.

 Is DeFi the future of finance?